-There are scores of sellers out there who think that with all the tools available to marketers, that developing a successful campaign is easy.
-Just target the right folks on Facebook, slap an appealing image on an advert and, voila, sales will start pouring into the store.
+There are scores of sellers out there who think that with all the tools available to marketers, developing a successful campaign is easy.
+They think all they need to do is target the right folks on Facebook, slap an appealing image on an advert and voila, sales will start pouring into the store.

-This is far from the reality of cultivating a campaign that converts.
-Because many merchants have an unrealistic notion of what goes into building a successful campaign and the results that the effort can generate, if they do not immediately begin seeing the desired results, they will prematurely terminate the campaign before it has a chance to gain traction.
+This idea is far from the reality of cultivating a campaign that converts.
+Because many merchants have an unrealistic notion of what goes into building a successful campaign and the results that these efforts can generate, they terminate the campaign prematurely if they do not immediately see the desired results.
+That doesn’t give their campaign a chance to gain traction.

-This kind of short-term thinking often results in failed e-commerce marketing campaigns as merchants feel that sinking more time and money into the effort would be unwise.
+This short-term thinking often results in failed e-commerce marketing campaigns because merchants decide that sinking more time and money into the effort would be unwise.

-However, the fact of the matter is that marketing campaigns take time to succeed.
-Most times, advertisers and promoters don’t have the exact formula for positive results dialed-in from the launch, meaning that they will need to test and tweak things to understand what works, what doesn’t and what simply requires enhancements.
+However, the truth is that marketing campaigns take time to succeed.
+Most times, advertisers and promoters don’t have the exact formula for positive results dialed in from the launch, which means they will need to test and tweak different elements to understand what works, what doesn’t, and what simply requires enhancements.

-Therefore, the best way to approach an e-commerce marketing push is to set SMART campaign goals before the launch.
-This can help ensure that a campaign has the time required to hit its objectives, and success can be measured in a definitive manner.
+The best way to approach an e-commerce marketing push is to set SMART campaign goals before the launch.
+This can help ensure that a campaign has the time required to hit its objectives, and that its success can be measured.

-Equally as important as the campaign itself is the merchandising which is deployed.
-According to Shopify, merchandising is defined as the process of promoting and selling products, presenting said products in a visually positive light in an attempt to promote purchases.
+The merchandising you deploy is just as important as the campaign itself.
+Merchandising is the process of promoting and selling products, presenting them in a visually positive light to encourage purchases.